gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 was down, grinding implacably toward Tinhead.

 Without warning a house collapsed.
-One wall of another gave way as the town's two cobblestoned squares rippled like blankets being shaken.
+One wall of another gave way as the town's cobblestoned square rippled like a blanket being shaken.

 "Bosun!" the captain barked.
 "Bosun!
 Get the birds out!
 And send Jack, too.
 Tell them we've berthed at Tinhead, and need help.
 Tell